WetSuiteLeiden/example-notebooks/README.md

 ## What can I find here?

-### `datasets`
+### `datasets-use`
-In the `datasets` folder, you can find examples of how to interact with possible existing legal datasets.
+In the `datasets-use` folder, you can find examples of how to interact with possible existing legal datasets, primarily yet not only some example datasets we provide.

 ### `research-methods`
 The `research-methods` folder contains examples of how to use existing NLP libraries.